Joe-Huber/my-most-followed-followers/README.md

 ---

 #### Legal Note
-Scraping is allowed in github's TOS: https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies
+Scraping is allowed in GitHub's TOS: https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies
     ```
         You may use information from our Service for the following reasons, regardless of whether the information was scraped, collected through our API, or obtained otherwise
     ```